Which bed to choose for a baby?

 5 years and older

 Children want more space, independence, and fun.
-The loft bed, the slide bed, or models like Flexa fit into their world.
-One can also choose a combined bed with a desk or storage.
+The loft bed, slide bed, or models like Flexa adapt to their world.
+You can also opt for a combined bed with a desk or storage.

-Choosing the right bed for your child is primarily about adapting to their age, needs, pace... and your daily life.
-Whether it's a crib for the first few months, a convertible bed to follow their growth, or a cabin bed for imagination, each option has its advantages.
-There is no "best" universal bed, but rather the bed that suits your little one, your lifestyle, and the space you have available.
+Choosing the right bed for your child is above all about adapting to their age, needs, rhythm... and your daily life.
+Whether it's a cradle for the first months, a convertible bed to follow their growth, or a cabin bed for imagination, each option has its advantages.
+There is no "best" universal bed, but rather the bed that suits your little one, your lifestyle, and the space you have.

 Share